logicalclocks/hopsworks-tutorials/java/beam/README.md

-# Real time feature computation using Apache Beam and Hopsworks Feature Store
+# Real time feature computation using Apache Beam, Google Cloud Dataflow and Hopsworks Feature Store

 ## Introduction
 In this guide you will learn how to create Real-Time Feature Engineering pipeline and write real time features in to